Sunday, 01.07.2018 at 19:00 in Istanbul

 Waiting for August (Teodora Ana Mihai, Belgium, 2014, 88 min,) Original with EN subtitles

 Georgiana will soon turn 15 and is taking care of her six younger siblings.
 The seven children are living together in Romania while their mother works in Italy.
-The oldest sister cooks, cleans and besides tries to find time for studying.
+The oldest sister cooks, cleans and on the side tries to find time for studying.
 In August the mother shall return.
 The children await that moment and every call and Skype session makes them wish for her presence even more.

 Teodora Ana Mihai was born 1981 in Bucharest, Romania.
-During a period, in which the country was overshadowed by the dictatorship of Nicolae Ceausescu, her parents fled the country without their daughter, but one year later she was also brought to Belgium.
+During a period in which the country was overshadowed by the dictatorship of Nicolae Ceausescu, her parents fled the country without their daughter, but one year later she was also brought to Belgium.
 She studied at Sarah Lawrence College in Upstate New York.
 Waiting for August was screened in numerous festivals and was awarded with several prizes.

 Soner Sert studied cinema and television at Mimar Sinan University in Istanbul and film design at Dokuz Eylül University in Izmir.
 Hastabakıcı / Abigail was awarded best film in Kısa-Ca International Students Film Festival.